 Hair is primarily made of proteins.
 So, a lack of protein can often trigger the body to stop the production of hair.
 If you add a lack of protein to the hormonal changes and the dramatic weight loss, you could end up with hair loss on phentermine.

 To counteract this, you need to get enough protein.
-The RDA of protein is 46g a day for women and 56g a day for men.
+The Recommended Dietary Allowance (RDA) of protein is 0.8 grams of protein per kilogram of body weight.